Gustav Kleikamp: World War II

 On 1 September 1939 at 04:45, Kleikamp gave the order for the attack on the Westerplatte and two minutes later the first shells left the barrels of Schleswig-Holstein's 28 cm guns.

 In April 1940 Schleswig-Holstein was flagship of Kriegsschiffgruppe 7, which was tasked with the occupation of the Danish ports Nyborg and Korsør.

 After the Fall of France Kleikamp was appointed Chef der Seebefehlsstelle Calais double-hatting as Chef der Transportflotte C for Operation Sea Lion on 29 August 1940.
 After the invasion of Britain was cancelled, Kleikamp transferred to Naval High Command as Chef der Militärischen Amtsgruppe in Hauptamt Kriegsschiffbau, a position he held until 21 February 1943.

 From March 1943 until the end of 1944, Kleikamp, having been promoted to Konteradmiral and ultimately Vizeadmiral, served as Kommandierender Admiral in den Niederlanden.
 From 1 January until 14 March 1945, he was at the disposal of the Oberbefehlshaber des Marineoberkommandos Nord.
 On 15 March 1945 he took over as Kommandierender Admiral Deutsche Bucht.

 Post-War

 Kleikamp became a Prisoner of War on 7 May 1945 and remained in British custody until 18 April 1947.
-In poor health, he was unemployed until Spring 1952, when he joined Hugo Stinnes in Mülheim an der Ruhr.
+In poor health, he was unemployed until Spring 1952, when he joined Hugo Stinnes GmbH in Mülheim an der Ruhr.
 There he died on 13 September 1952.